HunterKir/Hangman/README.md

 Hangman project for LaborChart

 ## How To Run:
-Download the "Hangman" folder and open index.html in a web browser.
+Download the project and open index.html in a web browser.

 ## How To Play:
 - Use your keyboard to guess a letter.